For some time now, a large part of the IT landscape has been talking only about “containers”, “microservices” and “Kubernetes.”

 A virtualization host, which runs third party virtual machines has whole other security requirements than a hypervisor who is deeply digged into the internal infrastructure and only runs trusted VMs.
 Between these two extremes, there are, of course, a few shades to deal with.

-In this article we will look at the highly available operation of PostgreSQL® in a Kubernetes environment.
-A topic that is certainly of particular interest to many of our PostgreSQL® users.
+In this article, we look at running PostgreSQL® in a highly available setup in a Kubernetes environment—a topic that is certainly of particular interest to many of our PostgreSQL® users.

-Together with our partner company MayaData, we will demonstrate below the application possibilities and advantages of the extremely powerful open source project – OpenEBS.
+Together with our partner company MayaData, we demonstrate below the use cases and benefits of the extremely powerful open-source project OpenEBS.

-OpenEBS is a freely available storage management system, whose development is supported and backed by MayaData.
+OpenEBS is a freely available storage management system whose development is supported and guided by MayaData.

-We would like to thank Murat-Karslioglu from MayaData and our colleague Adrian Vondendriesch for this interesting and helpful article.
-This article simultaneously also appeared on OpenEBS.io.
+We would like to extend our special thanks to Murat-Karslioglu from MayaData and our colleague Adrian Vondendriesch for this interesting and helpful article, which the colleagues have, of course, written in English this time due to the international collaboration.

 PostgreSQL® anywhere — via Kubernetes with some help from OpenEBS and credativ engineering